oss-tsukuba/lustre-release/hsm-posix/README-gfarm2fs.md

     - ex.: /LustreHSM
   - MNT_LUSTRE ... mountpoint of Lustre
     - ex.: /mnt/lustre
-  - ARCHIVE ... archive number
+  - HSM_ARCHIVE ... archive number
     - ex.: 1
+  - HSM_OPTIONS ... lhsmtool_posix options
+    - ex.: "--no-attr --no-xattr"
+    - --no-attr ... required when gfarmroot is not used, or when both users/groups do not match.
+    - --no-xattr ... required when xattr on Gfarm is not enabled.
   - MDTNAME ...
 MDT name
     - ex.: mdt.testfs-MDT0000
-  - GFARM_USER ..
-Gfarm user
+  - GFS_USERNAME .. global user in Gfarm
     - ex.: gfarmsys
+  - GFARMFS_USERNAME .. local user
+    - ex.: gfarmsys
 - Operate as GFARM_USER account for Lustre HSM
-- Enable sudo for the user
+- Enable sudo for the local user
   - Example for /etc/sudoers.d/gfarm-lustre-hsm:
     - gfarmsys   ALL=(ALL:ALL)  NOPASSWD: ALL
 - At MDT host